 Do you think that your organization is too large or too old to succeed with Agile and Scrum?
-This articles describes how we supported Bank of America successfully adopted Agile and Scrum in their Global Markets area.
-A more detailed writeup of this Bank of America Client Success story is available for download.
+This article describes how the leadership team for the Global Markets at Bank of America invested in Scrum Training and Agile Coaching to successfully adopt Agile and Scrum.
+The move from waterfall to Scrum was the firsts step in a broader Agile Transformation which was led by key Agile Leaders.
+A detailed write-up of this Bank of America Client Success story is available for download.

-In 2013, we worked with the Director of Global Markets Technology at Bank of America Merrill Lynch.
-He wanted to improve the time to deliver solutions and reduce key person dependencies across the 100+ people on his technology team.
-Bank of America needed a framework for organizing teams, sharing knowledge, and delivering solutions in a predictable way.
+The Agile transformation began in late 2012.
+The Director of Global Markets Technology at Bank of America Merrill Lynch wanted to improve the time to deliver solutions and reduce key person dependencies across the 100+ people on his technology team.
+He recognized the need for a framework to help organize teams around products, share knowledge, and deliver solutions in a predictable way.

-The keys to success at Bank of America included the following:
+The keys to success at Bank of America Agile journey included the following:

 - Leading by Example - The leadership team went first in terms of their Agile and Scrum training, and several of them made personal sacrifices to add value to the organization.

 - Outside Expertise - Rather than try to do it on their own, the leaders invested in outside training for Scrum and brought in Agile coaches to help reinforce new habits and ways of working.

 - Managing Expectations - Expectations were properly set that Agile would not be a silver bullet that would magically fix the organization.
 In fact, everyone was told to expect it would be chaos for six months.